akrish4/Learn-By-Write/Python/variables.md

   named variable with an equal sign.
 Also, following PEP 8, one space before and after the assignment sign is considered good practice.

         day_of_week = "Monday"
+ - Now you have a string typed value "Monday" stored in computer memory.
+You can retrieve the value by calling the variable name.

+        print(day_of_week)  # Monday